Vlad-Yarko/tags/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Describe the bug
-A clear description of what the bug is.
+Provide a clear and concise description of what the bug is.

 ## To Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Run '...'
-3. See error
+3. Observe the error

 ## Expected behavior
-What you expected to happen.
+Describe what you expected to happen.

-## Screenshots / Logs
+## Screenshots / Logs (optional)
-If applicable, add screenshots or logs.
+If applicable, add screenshots, error messages, or logs.

-## Environment (please complete the following info):
+## Environment (please complete the following):
-- OS: [e.g. Windows 10]
+- OS: [e.g. Windows 10, macOS 13]
-- Version [e.g. v1.2.3]
+- Application version: [e.g. v1.2.3]
+- Browser / runtime (if applicable): [e.g. Chrome 118, Node.js 20]
+- Any other relevant info